RahulRoyBXT/RTC---Real-Time-Chat/README.md

 ## Future Enhancements
-- User Roles: Implement roles like admin, moderator, and participant for more control over who can perform specific actions in a room.
 - Message Encryption: Implement end-to-end encryption for chat messages to prevent unauthorized reading.
 - UI/UX Improvements: Work on the visual interface to improve the user experience and make it more intuitive.
-- Room Settings: Allow room creators to manage room settings, such as enabling/disabling features like whiteboard or reactions.

 ## Contributing
 We welcome contributions from the community.
 To contribute, please follow these steps: